Homepage | (Static sitemap) | ? Help | Red double-arrow iconLinks | Contact us

 At recycling centres we've been saddened to see hundreds of recent good-quality magazines (in perfect condition) dumped - destined for pulping.
 Surely people would buy these if they saw them in charity shops?

-Only about 2% of charity shops open on Sundays - for example the FARA chain in London.
-However, the number is increasing.
+A small (but increasing) proportion of charity shops open on Sundays - for example the FARA chain in London.
+See the Statistics page.

 Occasionally a charity shop has to close unexpectedly early (or even doesn't open at all on certain days), because of problems with availability of voluntary staff - sickness etc.